TheMarlboroMan/jumpystar/README.md

 	- Score tables at caballorenoir.net.
 Retrieve them with DNOTs.
 	- Day - Night cycle for the background: starts at midday, ends at night.
 	- More enemy types:
+		- Appears at the top of the screen, does a flyby dropping some stuff and goes away.
-		- Flying, descending after the player.
+		- Flying, descending after the player from the top.
 		- Patrolling, no jumping on.
 		- Flying, stops and shoots directly at the player.
 		- Descending from a side of the screen, shooting nasty patterns.